Let’s Start Learning About Digital Accessibility

 BUSTING THE MYTHS OF ACCESSIBILITY

 As the accessibility industry grows, some implementation practices may be insufficient and overly expensive.
-Join us for a webinar to hear firsthand from our team of certified analysts who have over 30 years of lived experience navigating the web as individuals who are blind.
-They’ll discuss how to do accessibility right to not only help businesses increase their bottom line but also strengthen their brand.
+Watch our webinar to hear firsthand from our team of certified analysts who have over 30 years of lived experience navigating the web as individuals who are blind.
+They discuss how to do accessibility right to not only help businesses increase their bottom line but also strengthen their brand.

 Extra Credit: Accessibility Myths vs Facts